-[&]amp; IFRS 9 Financial Instruments eliminated the category of held-for-trading financial assets.
+12 IFRS 9 Financial Instruments eliminated the category of held-for-trading financial assets.
 This paragraph refers to matters relevant when IFRS 5 was issued.

-Greater disaggregation of the disposal group in the statement of financial position is permitted but not required.
+13 Greater disaggregation of the disposal group in the statement of financial position is permitted but not required.
+14 IFRS 9 Financial Instruments eliminated the category of available-for-sale financial assets.
+This paragraph refers to matters relevant when IFRS 5 was issued.